 2. Which Has The Best Business Class Seats?

 Given a choice, when choosing between American, United, and Delta in Business Class for long-haul flights, American is the best choice.
-That said, Delta’s new Delta One suites, available on their A350 planes, will be a game-changer and make flying Delta in Business a great choice as long as you can snag a plane with these new seats.
+However, Delta’s new Delta One suites, available on their A350 planes, will be a game-changer and make flying Delta in Business a great choice as long as you can snag a plane with these new seats.
 Find out which routes the Delta A350 flies.

 3. Which Has The Best Business Class Food?